raggedkarma/godbreakersaga/src/honour-lies.md

 - 28mm: 100 x 50mm
 - 32mm: 120 x 60mm

-Given the space and model requirements, I would not encourage below 10mm or above 15mm, but it's absolutely playable.
-Note that holdings also change size to match the longest base edge square, so a 3mm-scale holding would be a 20mm square.
+Given the space and model requirements, I would not encourage gaming below 10mm or above 15mm scale, but it's absolutely playable.
+Note that holdings also change size to match the longest base edge, so a 3mm-scale holding would be a 20mm square.